Skip to content

 Characteristics of Recessive Phenotypes

-- Gene X is linked with the 'xanthic' phenotype.
-A fruit fly that is homozygous recessive for Gene X has a fluorescent bright yellow coloring.
+• Gene Y is analogous to the 'yucky' phenotype.
+A fruit fly that is homozygous recessive for Gene Y gives off an unpleasant odor and has a generally unappealing look.

 The resulting phenotypes are summarized in the table above.